 11. UP42 — Satellite Data Marketplace

-UP42 (founded by Airbus) is a developer-first marketplace that aggregates satellite data from multiple providers (Airbus Pleiades, SPOT, and third-party sources) alongside processing algorithms.
-It simplifies access to diverse data sources through a unified API.
+UP42 (an Airbus spinoff) is a developer-first marketplace that pulls satellite data from multiple providers (Airbus Pleiades, SPOT, and third-party sources) and bundles it with processing algorithms.
+One API gets you access to all of them.

 Key strengths: